-Models defined by moment conditions are at the center of structural econometric estimation, but economic theory is mostly silent about moment selection.
-A large pool of valid moments can potentially improve estimation efficiency, whereas a few invalid ones may undermine consistency.
+Models defined by moment conditions are at the center of structural econometric estimation, but economic theory is mostly agnostic about moment selection.
+While a large pool of valid moments can potentially improve estimation efficiency, in the meantime a few invalid ones may undermine consistency.
 This paper investigates the empirical likelihood estimation of these moment-defined models in high-dimensional settings.
-We propose a penalized empirical likelihood (PEL) estimation and show that it achieves the oracle property under which the invalid moments can be consistently detected.
-While the PEL estimator is asymptotically normally distributed, a projected PEL procedure can further eliminate its asymptotic bias and provide more accurate normal approximation to the finite sample distribution.
-Simulation exercises are carried out to demonstrate excellent numerical performance of these methods in estimation and inference.
+We propose a penalized empirical likelihood (PEL) estimation and establish its oracle property with consistent detection of invalid moments.
+The PEL estimator is asymptotically normally distributed, and a projected PEL procedure further eliminates its asymptotic bias and provides more accurate normal approximation to the finite sample behavior.
+Simulation exercises demonstrate excellent numerical performance of these methods in estimation and inference.

 {\it Keywords}: Empirical likelihood; Estimating equations; High-dimensional statistical methods; Misspecification; Moment selection; Penalized likelihood

 \begin{spacing}{1.5}